jackw-ai/Italy-Coronavirus-Modeling/README.md

 # Italy-Coronavirus-Modeling
-Modeling and Forecasting Coronavirus using the Italy dataset
+Modeling and Forecasting Coronavirus using the Italy dataset.